janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 ### Location Datasets ###
 Included are two location datasets.
 These are Excel files that contain one column with locations that are applied to filter Twitter users' self-entered location.<br />

-`Places_UK.xlsx`: includes a column with the locations that you want to collect tweets from. _Names are not case sensitive_.<br />
+`incl_places.xlsx`: provided is a default dataset of 1000+ places within the UK to search for tweets from users that have any country, city or town within the UK in their Twitter bio location. _Names are not case sensitive_. <br />

-`Location_exceptions.xlsx`: includes a column of location names that you _do not_ want to be included in the user's location string
+`excl_places.xlsx`: provided is a default dataset of American state names.
+This is for places that you _do not_ want to be included in the user's location string
-(e.g., USA is included to prevent American cities that are also UK cities). _Names are case sensitive_.
+(i.e., MD is included to prevent Salisbury, Maryland to be included in a UK dataset). _Names are case sensitive_.

 ### Crontab ###
-Automate the running of the Twitter mining Python script by creating a cron job in the Raspberry Pi terminal.<br />
+Automate the running of the Twitter mining Python script by creating a cron job in the Raspberry Pi terminal.
+The default in the script is every 10 mins from 7 am to midnight.<br />

 Enter into the cron editor with the following BASH command:<br />
 `pi@raspberrypi:~ $ crontab -e`<br />